paulssonlab/barcoded_amplicon_pipeline/README.md

 find_duplex_pairs_args = "-x UNS9,BC:T7_prom,BC:UMI:upstream,BC:UMI,BC:UMI:downstream,BC:spacer2,BC:term:T7,BC:term:T7hyb10,JUNC10_UNS10"
 prepare_reads_args = "-x UNS9,BC:T7_prom,BC:UMI:upstream,BC:UMI,BC:UMI:downstream,BC:spacer2,BC:term:T7,BC:term:T7hyb10,JUNC10_UNS10"
 ```

+These examples include a comma-delimited list of segments specified with the `-x` (exclude) option to `find_duplex_pairs.py` and `prepare_reads_args.py`.
+This excludes the constant (non-variable) segments in the barcode, making it such that grouping is only done using the `BC:BIT0=0`,...,`BC:BIT29=1` segments.
+Without this, one read that has the same barcode as another read except it truncates right after the barcode so does not align to one of the constant segments flanking the barcode bits would be placed in a different read group.
+This is likely not desirable, hence these exclusions.
+Note that `consensus.py --skip-consensus` (run during the `PREPARE_CONSENSUS` step) actually performs the read grouping, but `prepare_reads.py` (during the `PREPARE_READS` step) performs the orientation normalization and filtering of the alignment path which determines how reads will be grouped.
+In general, you likely want to supply the same segment include/exclude options to both `find_duplex_pairs.py` and `prepare_reads_args.py`, though `find_duplex_pairs_args` is only used for runs with the parameters `basecall: true, duplex: true, use_dorado_duplex_pairing: false`.

 ## Parameters
 The pipeline can be configured with the following parameters: